monz/dupfinder/README.md

 ```
 -sumsOnly
-        if 'true', just output the checksums of all files (default 'false')
+        just output the checksums of all files (default 'false')
 -w int
     	count of parallel md5sum workers (default 4)
 ```